EnthusiastiCon/enthusiasticon.github.io/_pages/cfp.md

 **I have other questions!
 Who do I talk to?**

 Please email us at [info@enthusiasticon.de](mailto:info@enthusiasticon.de) with any other questions!
-If you have any concerns to share with out CfP coordinator, you can reach them at [cfp2020@enthusiasticon.de](mailto:cfp2020@enthusiasticon.de)
+If you have any concerns to share with our CfP coordinator, you can reach them at [cfp2020@enthusiasticon.de](mailto:cfp2020@enthusiasticon.de)